varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

     Common Vulnerabilities and Exposures

 - Maintained be The Mitre Corporation
-- Allows referencing vulnerabilities accross systems
+- Allows referencing vulnerabilities across systems
 - Easy to track and find vulnerabilities and fixes
 - Entries consists of:
   - A unique number